 But I digress, I was telling you about growing up in New Zealand.

 I attended Matakana and Warkworth Primary Schools in the Mahurangi region, before attending High School at Westlake Boys High School, the second biggest boys’ high school in the country, located on Auckland’s North Shore.
 It is a fantastic school that offers many opportunities and has the right academic, sporting and cultural balance.
 I thrived at Westlake, worked hard, played rugby and enjoyed many academic and sporting successes in what was an established winning tradition at the school.
 I learned how to win at Westlake.
-I then completed a Law degree at Otago University.
-Such were the activities and shenanigans at Otago University, books have been and will continue to be written about them by generation after generation of Otago student.
-We’re a unique bunch.
-Lets just say, it was a place I got a Law degree and had a bloody good time while I was at it.
+I then completed a law degree at Otago University.
+It is an incredible place – not only are you academically challenged by the best lecturers – it feels like a place where you take the most outgoing students from around New Zealand, which coupled with the giant adventure playground that the South Island is, makes for an incredible experience.
+I loved it.